-We will get to airway pressures and limits for them later on, but a normal Plateau Pressure (which reflects the average alveolar pressure in positive-pressure ventilation) is in the range of 15-25cmH20; compare this to the pressures represented in the following illustration:10
+We will get to airway pressures and limits for them later on, but a normal plateau pressure (which reflects the average alveolar pressure in positive-pressure ventilation) is in the range of 15-25cmH20; compare this to the pressures represented in the following illustration:9

-9 This assumes that the patient is not contributing to this effort of breathing; to say it another way, this description is accurate for the patient who is not making any respiratory effort or is out of synch with mechanical efforts - in reality we can synch patient effort to machine effort to minimize the differences and effects discussed in this section (more on this in Comfort)
+8 This assumes that the patient is not contributing to this effort of breathing; to say it another way, this description is accurate for the patient who is not making any respiratory effort or is out of synch with mechanical efforts - in reality we can synch patient effort to machine effort to minimize the differences and effects discussed in this section (more on this in Comfort)

-10 Kahathuduwa, 2013 (image) - Two things: we'll talk about the mmHg and cmH2O conundrum at the end of the next section (in Measuring Pressures); alveolar pressure is the most relevant to our discussion for now, the concepts of transpulmonary pressure and intrapleural pressures are deferred here
+9 Kahathuduwa, 2013 (image) - Two things: we'll talk about the mmHg and cmH2O conundrum at the end of the next section (in Measuring Pressures); alveolar pressure is the most relevant to our discussion for now, the concepts of transpulmonary pressure and intrapleural pressures are deferred here

-ARDS - acute respiratory distress syndrome; AOK - all good; BVM - bag valve mask; cmH_2O - centimeters of water; CO - cardiac output; L - liter; mmHg - millimeters of mercury
+ARDS - acute respiratory distress syndrome; AOK - all good; cmH2O - centimeters of water, CO - cardiac output L - liter, mmHg - millimeters of mercury

-The biggest impact of that increased intrathoracic pressure is the effect it can have on cardiac output (CO).
-Increased intrathoracic pressure can decrease blood return to the heart via pressure on the vena cava, resulting in decreased preload and, therefore, less output.11 Let's represent it this way:
+The biggest impact of that increased intrathoracic pressure is the effect it may have on cardiac output (CO).
+Increased intrathoracic pressure can decrease blood return to the heart via pressure on the vena cava, resulting in decreased preload and, therefore, less output.10 Let's represent it this way:

-Other negative sequalae of PPV (which may still occur even if we have all the settings dialed in right!) would be patient discomfort, muscle fatigue and/ or weakening, 12 and physiologic changes to other body systems.
-13 And then if we have things dialed in wrong on the machine or don't ventilate appropriately based on patient presentation, we can also cause things like direct injury to the alveoli and hypoventilation (leading to shock).
+Other negative sequalae of PPV (which may still occur even if we have all the settings dialed in right!) would be patient discomfort, muscle fatigue/weakening, 11 and physiologic changes to other body systems.
+12 And then if we have things dialed in wrong on the machine or don't ventilate appropriately based on patient presentation, we can also cause things like direct injury to the tungs/alveoli and hypoventilation (leading to shock).
 This is but a short list of the major things we'll worry about in this manual, just recognize that there is a lot of potential for bad and that's why we need to know how to manage the machine to the best of our collective ability and mitigate as many of these things as we can along the way.